GoogleCloudPlatform/emblem/docs/tutorials/website-quickstart.md

 ## Create a Cloud Storage bucket

-The Website's session data is stored in a Cloud Storage bucket.
-You'll want to create a new bucket to ensure that the Website data doesn't conflict with any existing data in a bucket.
+The Website's session data is stored in a [Cloud Storage bucket](https://cloud.google.com/storage/docs/key-terms#buckets).
+You'll want to create a new bucket to ensure that the Website data doesn't cause conflicts within an existing bucket.

 Create a Cloud Storage bucket and set the `EMBLEM_SESSION_BUCKET` variable:
 ```bash